IS THE STATUE OF LIBERTY PAGAN?

 The prophet Isaiah tells us more about this symbiotic relationship.
 He writes of the modern "daughter" of ancient Babylon, thusly:

 The world at large is totally ignorant of the occult symbolism which lies behind the famed statue of liberty which sits astride the harbor of New York, symbolizing its true inner character and purpose.
 The sculptor who made the great statue was Italian.
 His name was Auguste Bertholdi.
-His work was greatly influenced by the ancient sculptor Phidias who made gigantic statues of the ancient goddesses, particularly Athena, the "goddess of wisdom" and Nemesis (another name for Venus), a goddess who held a cup in her right hand.
+His work was greatly influenced by the ancient sculptor Phidias who made gigantic statues of ancient goddesses, particularly "Athena," the goddess of wisdom and "Nemesis" (another name for Venus), a goddess who held a cup in her right hand.
 Before beginning the statue of liberty project, Bertholdi was seeking a commission to construct a giant statue of the goddess "Isis," the Egyptian Queen of Heaven, to overlook the Suez canal.
 The statue of Isis was to be of "a robed woman holding aloft a torch" (Statue of Liberty: 1st Hundred Years, Bernard Weisberger, p.30, quoted in Beyond Babylon, James Lloyd, p.103).

 The Masonic Connection